octo-online/reactive-audit/README.md

 # Usage
 To set the environment variables, use `bin/init-reactive-audit`.
-This will set the variabls `REACTIVE_AUDIT_HOME` to the reactive audit tool home directory and `AUDIT_OPTS` with the parameters needed to start a JVM.
+This will set the variable `REACTIVE_AUDIT_HOME` to the reactive audit tool home directory and `AUDIT_OPTS` with the parameters needed to start a JVM.

 _Note: The application startup can be *SLOW*.
 Each class to load must be inspected